Academic Policies & Standards

 E | 0.0 |

 *Note: The 'UW' grading option was discontinued at UVU beginning Fall 2024.
-The 'UW' grade indicated unofficial withdrawal from class and was entered by faculty when students failed the course due to non-attendance.
+The 'UW' grade indicated unofficial withdrawal from class and was entered by the instructor when students failed the course due to non-attendance.

 The following grades are not computed in the GPA: